Generalized front propagation for spatial stochastic population models: A Precise Framework for the Voting Algorithm and the Verification of (J2)-(J3)

-and consequently, we are able to present the remaining assumptions in terms of the univariate $g$-function.
-In light of \eqref{g.0}, the computation in \eqref{e.bcomp} can be iterated over generations to give bounds in terms of the iterates $g^{(n)}(p)=(g\circ g\ldots \circ g)(p)$ of the $g$-function, which we use in Section~\ref{ss:formation}.

-The hypotheses of our main result, Theorem~\ref{t.realmain}, are stated in terms of the univariate $g$-function (which from now on, we will simply refer to as the $g$-function).
-These can be verified in many cases of interest.
-The assumptions on $g$, which were originally formulated in \cite{DH2021}, are stated at the end of this section.

-For $(\W_{t}, t\geq 0)$ as defined in the previous section, the importance of the $g$-function arises in a formula for the conditional expectation of $\V(\X_t ; p)$ obtained by applying the strong Markov property at the first branch time.
+The importance of the $g$-function derives from its appearance in a formula for the conditional expectation of $\V(\X_t ; p)$ obtained by applying the strong Markov property at the first branch time.
 We begin with a heuristic description of this property.
+Suppose that $(\X_t : t \geq 0)$ is a pure branching process in the sense of Definition~\ref{d.defprocess}.
 Let $\tau$ denote the first branch time of $(X_s, s\geq 0)$ and $\cF_\tau$ the $\sigma$-algebra of the filtration, up to time $\tau$.
 For fixed $t>0$, $\V(\X_t ; p)$ is the vote of the root and thus is determined by the votes of its offspring.
 Conditional on the event $\left\{\tau \leq t\right\}$, the vote of each child is determined by the sub-tree rooted at that child.
 In particular, if the $i$th child is born at location $Z_i$ at time $\tau$, then by the branching property, its vote equals $1$ with probability $Q_{Z_i}[\V(\X_{t-\tau};p) = 1]$, independent of its siblings.
-By definition of $g$, if $\tau<t$, then the conditional probability that the root votes $1$ is $g$ evaluated at these probabilities.
+By definition of $g$, if $\tau<t$, then the conditional probability that the root votes $1$ equals $g$ evaluated at these probabilities.
 Hence, we have

 Recall that in Definition \ref{d.defprocess}, the displacements of the offspring are $\left\{\xi_i\right\}_{i\in [N_0]}$.
 For $t < \tau$, the position of the root individual is $X_t(\emptyset)$.
 It is convenient to abuse notation and denote the trajectory of the root individual by $Y_t$, in which case the location of the parent at the first branch event is $Y_{\tau-}$.
-With this notation, the offspring positions are $Z_i = Y_\tau + \xi_i$, which leads to the more precise version stated below.
-(We have used that $Y_{\tau-} = Y_\tau$ a.s., which is a consequence of $Y$ being a Hunt process.)
+Since $Y$ is a Hunt process, it follows that $Y_{\tau-} = Y_\tau$ a.s., and hence the offspring positions are given by $Z_i = Y_\tau + \xi_i$.
+This leads to the more precise version stated below.

 \begin{lemma} For all $x$ and $t>0$,

 where, for $i\in [N_0]$, $\mathfrak{p}_i$ is the $\cF_\tau$-measurable random variable